LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

     When your work is complete, and you are ready to merge your topic branch to the develop branch, you must initiate a pull request in Bitbucket.
-This is done by going into the Toolkit Bitbucket project, selecting your branch, and clicking the pull request button -- make sure you select the correct destination branch.
+This is done by going into the Axom Bitbucket project, selecting your branch, and clicking the pull request button -- make sure you select the correct destination branch.
     The default destination branch in our project is set up to be the develop branch.
 So, in most cases, you won't have to do anything special.